-In 2016 Alejandro purchased a 15-acre piece of property from Bill Harlan (Harlan Estate) in the hills of the Vaca Mountain range just east of the town of St. Helena.
+In 2016 Alejandro purchased a 15-acre piece of property from Bill Harlan (Harlan Estate) in the hills of the Vaca mountain range just east of the town of St. Helena.
 Rather then purchasing an existing brand, acquiring this property gave them a blank slate to start with in the Napa Valley – allowing them to build a wine portfolio and a premium brand from scratch.

 Much of the property is extremely rocky and steep – but an existing vineyard of approximately 2 acres was already planted, entirely to Cabernet Sauvignon.
-This vineyard was originally planted in 1975 to Pinot Noir by husband and wife at the time, Jim and Nena Talcott with encouragement from their friend, Ric Forman (long time winemaker in the Napa Valley).
+This vineyard was originally planted in 1975 to Pinot Noir by husband and wife at the time, James and Nena Talcott with encouragement from their friend, Ric Forman (long time winemaker in the Napa Valley).
 Forty years ago the vineyard landscape of the Napa Valley was remarkably different then today – this is a part of the valley dominated by Cabernet Sauvignon and other Bordeaux red varietals.
 But back then, Cabernet Sauvignon did not command the premium prices it does today and perhaps it was not widely known that Pinot Noir in the Napa Valley does much better in the cooler southern parts of the valley.

 This tiny vineyard sits on St. Helena bench-land soils – just up from the valley floor and isolated from nearby vineyards by several small hillsides.

 The Talcotts also built what is now the winery building on site (as well as the building that now serves as the hospitality room) – original construction began in the late 1980’s as a fancy stone garage without the intent to ever produce wine from within it’s walls.
 But by the mid 1990’s the Talcott’s were able to secure a winery permit for the building and produced two vintages (a 2003 and a 2004 – however, these wines were never commercially released).